-Improve the quality of your email signatures by avoiding these 10 pitfalls lots of people make when creating custom signatures.
+Improve the quality of your email signatures by avoiding these 10 pitfalls lots of people make when creating custom email signatures.

 Tiffany studied Language and Economics, and now likes to write about business topics and conduct interviews with interesting people.
 She spends her free time looking after her plants and with her dog.

-To make sure you're creating a signature that is as good as it can be, we've detailed some common mistakes to avoid when making an email signature.
+To make sure you're creating a signature that is as good as it can be, we've detailed some common mistakes to avoid when making an email signature

-1. Firstly, make sure you have an email signature!
+Firstly, make sure you have an email signature!

 A rookie mistake regarding email signatures is not having it in the first place.
 There are various reasons why it is essential for a business to have an email signature, the most important being that customers can quickly and easily see your relevant information.

 Customers will feel like they're talking to an actual person and not a robot if they see the name and surname of the sender.

-2. Font, size and type in your email signature
+Font, size and type in your email signature

 The font you use is an essential part of making sure your email signature is professional.
 It's not the place to try out any creative, difficult-to-read fonts!

-The colors you use on the text also matter because brighter colours can make your signature difficult to read.
+The colors you use on the text also matter because brighter colors can make your signature difficult to read.

 Don't include quotes in your email signature

 You need to keep your email signature clean and professional-looking.
 Therefore, it's in your best interests to eliminate any unnecessary text, which includes motivational quotes.
 Less is more in this case because if you add unnecessary text, your signature can look clunky, particularly on mobile devices.

 On top of this, when a business includes a quote that is favored by a certain religion or culture, it might be offensive to some customers.

-4. Don't add too many links
+Don't add too many links

 There may even be others that are not included on this list like Snapchat, TikTok, and so forth.
 But your email signature isn't a place to include links to every single platform you're active on.

-The digital marketer from Assignment Writers Australia says that when you try to add social media links of all these channels, the email might wrap to the next line or start looking unprofessional.
+We surveyed a lot of digital marketers saying that when you try to add social media links to all these channels, the email might wrap to the next line or start looking unprofessional.

 A good example of including a few social media buttons in email signatures is Investopedia.

-5. Don't forget your contact information
+Don't forget your contact information

 Also, when including the contact number, remember to include the international calling prefix, in case a customer from abroad wants to reach you by calling the business.

-6. Don't use an image signature
+Don't use an image signature

 Other businesses make the big mistake of creating their email signature and saving it in JPG or PNG format.
 Never save your email signature as a picture because of three main reasons: